Get ready for a new, streamlined GRTC!

 New routes will connect busier areas with more direct routes.
 This means more frequent bus service and more consistency throughout the day.

 When will the changes start?

-The routes will launch at the same time the Pulse opens.
-Check back for updates on timing.
+The routes will launch at the same time the Pulse opens, which will be Sunday, June 24, 2018.

 Outreach Ambassadors can help you learn your new route.

 Before, during and after new routes begin, you'll find Outreach Ambassadors on many GRTC buses, and at bus stops and the Temporary Transfer Plaza.
 These specially trained Ambassadors can help you learn your new route, and answer any questions.

 Our Travel Buddies can give you a "practice ride" of your new route.